Meet the Teachers

 Jen particularly focuses on how to connect learning and the appreciation of the natural world.
 When Jen moved to Kindergarten at Friends School Haverford, she established a community garden for the whole school.
 From there she went to teach 3- and 4-year-olds at the Big Backyard in Mt.
 Airy where she honed her skills with young learners.
 When Jen is not teaching, she is communing with dogs and working in any garden that needs help.

-In the fall of 2018, Carlie joined the Early Childhood Division at GFS as the Floater/Extended Day Teacher and Movement Specialist.
+In the fall of 2018, Carlie joined Early Childhood as the Floater/Extended Day Teacher and Movement Specialist.
 She immediately fell in love with the students, the GFS community, and the daily use of Quaker values in the classroom.
 Carlie was thrilled to start as a full-time classroom teacher at the Center City Campus when a position became available in the fall of 2019.
 She attended Temple University where she received Bachelor’s Degrees in Public Relations and Spanish.
 Her love for learning Spanish and traveling the world developed when she was a student, and she wanted to share this gift with children, so she returned to Temple University to earn a Master’s Degree in Education.
 Carlie began her career teaching Spanish at Delaware Valley Charter High School.
 After noticing an increase in English language learners in need of support, she went back to school and earned her certification to teach English as a second language.
 This led her to Mastery Charter schools at Mann Elementary where she taught Spanish, ESL, social-emotional learning, and yoga.
 When she is not teaching, Carlie enjoys hiking, yoga, cooking, and spending time with family and friends.

 Jenny has a unique way of talking with children.
 She can speak to their concerns in a straightforward manner, freeing them up to express and discuss their feelings and observations.
 She never avoids questions children raise, and she finds out how much information a child has and what he or she need to know.